abnormalhare/FEZ/README.md

     - Click "Add Assembly Reference"
     - Click "Browse..." and select the FezEngine DLL at FezEngine/bin/Debug/net40

+    c.
 After building the solution, the executable will now be in FEZ/bin/Debug/net40.
-Copy all files aside from FEZ.exe and FezEngine.dll from your base game files into this directory.
+4. Copy all files aside from FEZ.exe and FezEngine.dll from your base game files into this directory.
-The game should run flawlessly.
+5. The game should run flawlessly.